zbblanton/cloudflare_dynamic_dns/README.md

 ```
 go build
 ```
 Or download the latest binary from the [Releases](https://github.com/zbblanton/cloudflare_dynamic_dns/releases).

+Then:
 ```
 Rename config.json.example -> config.json
 ```